 Our pandemic response has shown clearly how race, class, and gender determine who is most likely to be in the line of fire: the Black, Brown, and Indigenous Canadians who keep working during the crisis while others shelter.
-They must work to live because they are precariously employed, as the standard employment relationship - with one permanent employer and stable, full-time hours - is gradually disintegrating as a labour-market norm.
-They earn low wages and have little wealth to fall back on.
+They must work to live because they are precariously employed, as the standard employment relationship - with one permanent employer and stable, full-time

-COVID-19 has demonstrated starkly how social determinants of health include employment opportunities - the sectors of the $80 \mid 2c$.
-"Systemic racism is at the economy and forms of work that racialized, and often poor, people have access to.
+COVID-19 has demonstrated starkly how social determinants of health include employment opportunities - the sectors of the economy and forms of work that racialized, and often poor, people have access to.
 In contrast, white Canadians, who have more economic resources, are far more likely to be protected against these outcomes.